miaoxw/RaspberryRouter/README.md

 ##Memo
 ###2015-12-06
 * The DIY router doesn't seem to have a wonderful stabilty...
-* If Raspberry Pi runs for over 48 hours, its throughput decreses dramatically.
+* If Raspberry Pi runs for over 48 hours, its throughput decreases dramatically.
 Once it is restarted, the performance goes back to the normal level.
 *The reason remains to be investigated.*

 ###2015-12-01